GabrielDCelery/personal-notes/inbox/how-to-use-linux-cli-jq-command-20240923203623.md

 ---
-title: Useful jq commands
+title: How to use Linux CLI Jq command
 author: GaborZeller
 date: 2024-09-23T20-36-23Z
-tags:
+tags: linux
 draft: true
 ---

-# Useful jq commands
+# How to use Linux CLI Jq command

 ## Filter array of objects based on field matching value